Why Tree Preservation Orders are made

 You can request a Tree Preservation Order by contacting us.
 If you live in the former Mendip District you can apply online.

 The council will deal with your request in confidence.
-Please help us by providing as much of the following information as you can:
+Please help us by providing as much of the following information as you can, including:

-- an accurate description of the location of the trees – if they are not within a property address, including an address nearby can help us to pinpoint where and what they are – species, ages, numbers, a location plan and photographs are most helpful
+- An accurate description of the location of the trees.
+If they are not within a property address, include an address nearby.
+This can help us to pinpoint where and what they are.
+Species, ages, numbers, a location plan and photographs are most helpful

-If you know who the trees belong to, it can to speed the process up if you are able to provide us with the landowner’s name, address and any contact details.
+If you know who owns the trees, it can make things quicker if you can give us the landowner’s name, address, and any contact details.

 I own a tree with a preservation order